deis/workflow/src/installing-deis/installing-deis-workflow.md

 ## Get the Helm Chart

-The [Helm Deis Chart](https://github.com/deis/charts) contains everything you need to install Deis onto your Kubernetes cluster, with a single `helm install` command.
+The [Deis Chart Repository](https://github.com/deis/charts) contains everything you need to install Deis onto your Kubernetes cluster, with a single `helm install` command.

 Run the following commands to set up your Helm environment and install the chart: